This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 How Often Should Monstera Produce New Leaves?

 With the right conditions, monstera grows at a fast pace.
 Expect to see new leaves after four to six weeks.
-Typically, your monstera has growth points or nodes where new leaves emerge from, and you will get one new leaf from each node.
-Therefore, the number of new leaves produced depends on the number of nodes available.
+Typically, your monstera has growth points or nodes where new leaves emerge, and you will get one new leaf from each node.
+Therefore, the number of new leaves produced depends on the nodes available.

 As monstera plants mature, they will develop more growth points, resulting in more leaves within this four-to-six-week timeframe.